MTG/music-explore/README.md

 When using or referencing this work, please cite the following publication:
 ```
-@inproceedings{tovstogan2020web
+@inproceedings{tovstogan2020web,
-  title = {Web Interface for Exploration of Latent and Tag Spaces in Music Auto-Tagging}
+  title = {Web Interface for Exploration of Latent and Tag Spaces in Music Auto-Tagging},
-  author = {Philip Tovstogan and Xavier Serra and Dmitry Bogdanov}
+  author = {Philip Tovstogan and Xavier Serra and Dmitry Bogdanov},
-  booktitle = {Machine Learning for Media Discovery Workshop, ML4MD, International Conference on Machine Learning, ICML 2020}
+  booktitle = {Machine Learning for Media Discovery Workshop, ML4MD, International Conference on Machine Learning, ICML 2020},
   year = {2020}
 }
 ```